PSLmodels/Tax-Calculator/docs/jupinx/source/recipe00.rst

 ## Plotting

-Generate a decile graph and display it using Bokeh.
+Generate a decile graph and display it using Bokeh (will render in Jupyter, not in webpage).

 .. code-block:: python3